ga4gh-schemablocks/org.schemablocks.beta/docs/schemablocks-principles.md

 ## {S}[B] Status Levels

 SchemaBlocks schemas ("blocks") provide blueprints for consensus schemas which help with the development of code based "products" throughout the GA4GH ecosystem.
-Here we propose a labeling system for those schemas, to provide transparency about the level of support those schemas have from {S}[B] participants and observers.
+We use a labeling system for those schemas, to provide transparency about the level of support those schemas have from {S}[B] participants and observers.

-The current status level of those recommendations is "proposed".
+**New 2022-06-15**: We have simplified the labeling by dropping the `implemented` and `proposed` levels which were somewhat redundant with `community`.

 * `core`
 	- a schema block with recommended use